Why supernovia?

 Flash back to 1996, my senior year in high school.
-After playing the field for some time, I was sick of the games and vowed I’d never date again.
+I was sick of the games boys played and vowed I’d never date again.
 (Hah!)
 So instead I hung out with my friend, a guy from work who’d coincidentally delivered newspapers in my neighborhood four years earlier, and who now had a locker next to mine.

 We usually either went bowling or ate snowshak treats while we talked about life in general.
 I’m not sure how this happened, but one day as we were bowling the birds began to sing.
 My paperboy friend had just thrown a strike, and when he turned and smiled at me I realized I liked him as more than a friend.
 Little did I know he’d also been crushing on me.